-- Category 1: (a) Species, which are included in Appendix I to the Convention on the Conservation of Migratory species of Wild Animals; - (b) Species, which are listed as threatened on the IUCN Red list of Threatened Species, as reported in the most recent summary by BirdLife International; or - (c) Populations, which number less than around 10,000 individuals. - Category 2: Populations numbering between around 10,000 and around 25,000 individuals. - Category 3: Populations numbering between around 25,000 and around 100,000 individuals and considered to be at risk as a result of: - (a) Concentration onto a small number of sites at any stage of their annual cycle; - (b) Dependence on a habitat type, which is under severe threat; - (c) Showing significant long-term decline; or - (d) Showing large fluctuations in population size or trend. - Category 4: Species, which are listed as Near Threatened on the IUCN Red List of Threatenend species, as reported in the most recent summary by BirdLife International, but do not fulfil the conditions in respect of Category 1, 2 or 3, as described above, and which are pertinent for international action.
+- Category 1: (a) Species, which are included in Appendix I to the Convention on the Conservation of Migratory species of Wild Animals; - (b) Species, which are listed as threatened on the IUCN Red list of Threatened Species, as reported in the most recent summary by BirdLife International; or - (c) Populations, which number less than around 10,000 individuals. - Category 2: Populations numbering between around 10,000 and around 25,000 individuals. - Category 3: Populations numbering between around 25,000 and around 100,000 individuals and considered to be at risk as a result of: - (a) Concentration onto a small number of sites at any stage of their annual cycle; - (b) Dependence on a habitat type, which is under severe threat; - (c) Showing long-term decline; - (d) Showing large fluctuations in population size or trend; - (e) Showing rapid short-term decline; or - (f) Being data deficient. - Category 4: Species, which are listed as Near Threatened on the IUCN Red List of Threatenend species, as reported in the most recent summary by BirdLife International, but do not fulfil the conditions in respect of Categories 1, 2 or 3, as described above, and which are pertinent for international action.